-Evidently this victim of taxation believes at "every conceivable action which it is possible for a government to make," has been applied to him, and under the thumb screws he emits a long, loud wail in a letter to his attorney, H. A. Simmons of Red Lodge, Montana, and published in the West Company's house organ, "The Docket" as follows: "I have been held up, held down, sandbagged, walked on, sat on, flattened out, and squeezed, first, by the United States government for federal war tax, the excess profits tax, the Liberty Bonds loans, thrift stamps, capital stock, merchant's license, and auto tax; and by every society and organization that the inventive mind of man can invent to extract what I may or may not have in my possession; from the Society of St. John the Baptist, the G. A. R.., the Woman's Re-lief, the Navy League, the Red Cross, the Black Cross, the Purple Cross, the double cross, the Children's Home, the Dorcas Society, the Y. M. C. A., the Y. W. C. A., the Salvation Army, the Boy Scouts, the Jewish Relief, the Belgian Relief, and every hospital in town.
+Evidently this victim of taxation believes that "every conceivable action which it is possible for a government to make," has been applied to him, and under the thumb screws he emits a long, loud wail in a letter to his attorney, H. A. Simmons of Red Lodge, Montana, and published in the West Company's house organ, "The Docket" as follows:

+"I have been held up, held down, sandbagged, walked on, sat on, flattened out, and squeezed, first, by the United States government for federal war tax, the excess profits tax, the Liberty Bonds loans, thrift stamps, capital stock, merchant's license, and auto tax; and by every society and organization that the inventive mind of man can invent to extract what I may or may not have in my possession; from the Society of St. John the Baptist, the G. A. R., the Woman's Relief, the Navy League, the Red Cross, the Black Cross, the Purple Cross, the double cross, the Children's Home, the Dorcas Society, the Y. M. C. A., the Y. W. C. A., the Salvation Army, the Boy Scouts, the Jewish Relief, the Belgian Relief, and every hospital in town.

 "The government has so governed my business that I don't know who owns it.
 I am inspected, suspected, examined, and reexamined, informed, required, and commanded; so that I don't know who I am, where I am, or why I am here.
-All I know is that I am supposed to be an inexhaustible Manhood, not scholarship, is the first aim of education.-Ernest Seton Thompsupply of money for every known need, desire, or hope of the human race; and, because I will not sell all I have and go out and beg, borrow, or steal money to give away, I am cussed, discussed, boycotted, talked to, talked about, lied to, lied about, held up, hung up, robbed, and nearly ruined; and the only reason I am clinging to life is to see what in h- is coming next.
+All I know is that I am supposed to be an inexhaustible supply of money for every known need, desire, or hope of the human race; and, because l will not sell all l have and go out and beg, borrow, or steal money to give away, l am cussed, discussed, boycotted, talked to, talked about, lied to, lied about, held up, hung up, robbed, and nearly ruined; and the only reason l am clinging to life is to see what in h-- is coming next."